-Step 1: Open a dispute within 180 days of the date you made the payment.
+Step 1: Open a dispute within the applicable timeframe.
 This might allow you to start a direct conversation with the seller regarding your issue with the transaction that may help resolve the dispute.
 If you are unable to resolve the dispute directly with the seller, proceed to Step 2.
 We will place a hold on all funds related to the transaction in the seller's PayPal account until the dispute is resolved or closed.